 ABA Resolution 113 calls for the appointment of counsel for unaccompanied minors in all immigration proceedings.

-A study found that immigrants with counsel are twelve times more likely to avoid deportation, and supports a project to expand representation.
+A study found represented immigrants are 12 times more likely to avoid deportation.
+The study is tied to a project to expand representation.

 Report: represented immigrants far more likely to be released, win case

 A new report by the American Immigration Council shows that represented immigrants are far more likely to be released and win their cases.

 US Commission on Civil Rights calls for counsel in fees/fines cases

 The US Commission on Civil Rights released a report regarding the need for counsel prior to incarceration for failure to pay fees/fines.

 Articles, studies make case for right to counsel in debt cases